go-gitea/gitea/docs/content/doc/help/faq.en-us.md

 - If that doesn't exist, you can try `echo $GITEA_CUSTOM`

-2. If you are still unable to find a path, the default can be [calculated above](#where-does-gitea-store-x-file)
+2. If you are still unable to find a path, the default can be [calculated above](#where-does-gitea-store-what-file)
 3. Once you have figured out the correct custom path, you can refer to the [customizing Gitea]({{< relref "doc/advanced/customizing-gitea.en-us.md" >}}) page to add your template to the correct location.

-## Active user vs login prohibited user
+## User flags: active, prohibited, restricted

-In Gitea, an "active" user refers to a user that has activated their account via email.
+- An "active" has activated their account via email.

-A "login prohibited" user is a user that is not allowed to log in to Gitea anymore
+- A "login prohibited" user is a user that is not allowed to log in to Gitea anymore.

+- Restricted users are limited to a subset of the content based on their organization/team memberships and collaborations, ignoring the public flag on organizations/repos etc.

+    Example use case: A company runs a Gitea instance that requires login.
+Most repos are public (accessible/browsable by all co-workers).

+    At some point, a customer or third party needs access to a specific repo and only that repo.
+Making such a customer account restricted and granting any needed access using team membership(s) and/or collaboration(s) is a simple way to achieve that without the need to make everything private.

 ## Setting up logging